 We reveal the Kaizer Chiefs fixtures in the coming premiership season

-Kaizer Chiefs’ failure to qualify for the MTN8 means they will have some breathing space at the beginning of the 2019/20 Premier Soccer League season‚ but plenty of challenges await coach Ernst Middendorp’s side.

-Although the PSL has not officially released the new season’s fixtures in full‚ TimesLIVE has obtained a draft list that shows the likely path for the AmaKhosi.
+Although the Premier Soccer League (PSL) has not officially released the new season’s fixtures in full‚ TimesLIVE has obtained a draft list that shows the likely path for the AmaKhosi.

 They start with an away trip to Highlands Park on August 4‚ before a first home game of the season six days later when they welcome Black Leopards.